-Any child arriving after their allotted registration time will receive an L mark (late).
+Children should be in their classroom at their allotted registration time (see above).
+Any child arriving after this time will receive an L mark (late).

 Arriving 30 minutes or more after registration receives a U mark, which counts as an unauthorized absence for that morning.
 This therefore counts against attendance as well as punctuality.